Table of contents

 For these surgeries, a child with cleft lip is placed under general anesthetic.
 Some procedures are:

-- Cleft lip repair: A surgeon makes incisions on both sides of the lip to create a flap that can be stitched together to give the lip a more normal appearance and function.
-An initial nasal repair gets done if needed.
+- Strategies to repair a cleft lip: A surgeon makes incisions on both sides of the lip to create a flap that are stitched together to give the lip a more normal appearance and function.
+They also perform an initial nasal repair if needed.

-- Cleft palate repair: The surgeon will make incisions on both sides of the aperture and reposition the tissue and muscles to close the gap.
-Various procedures may be used based on the specific condition.
+- Strategies to repair a cleft palate: The surgeon will make incisions on both sides of the aperture and reposition the tissue and muscles to close the gap.
+They may use various procedures based on the specific condition.

 - Ear tube surgery (cleft palate): Tiny ear tubes are placed in the eardrums to reduce the risk of hearing loss from chronic ear fluid.